Electrical Service Upgrades in Champaign, IL

-Inside of your electrical panel or breaker box, which you can find in your basement, garage, utility room, or a closet, you will typically see rows of switches.
+We often recommend having an electrical panel upgrade performed if your home is older.
+Inside of your electrical panel or breaker box, which you can find in your basement, garage, utility room, or closet, you will typically see rows of switches.
 Each of these switches will correspond to a label on the inside of the panel door.
 That label will indicate which appliance or outlet it corresponds to inside your home.
-This label will usually indicate the amperage allowed on that breaker before it will cause a trip in the system, which it is design that way as a safety measure to avoid overloading.
+This label will usually indicate the amperage allowed on that breaker before it will cause a trip in the system, which is designed that way as a safety measure to avoid overloading.

 To upgrade your electrical service, an experienced electrician, like our technicians at Edelman Inc, will ordinarily do one of the following: